About the Director

 Photo by Rob Horne

 As FASB Chairman, Ms. Seidman collaborated with the Securities and Exchange Commission, the PCAOB, and other regulators to improve financial reporting in the U.S. capital markets.
 She helped launch the FASB's Private Company Council, to address concerns about the cost and complexity of accounting for small businesses.
 Ms. Seidman guided the FASB's joint agenda with the International Accounting Standards Board to converge U.S. and international financial reporting standards.
-Ms. Seidman represented the U.S. in the International Forum of Accounting Standard Setters and was an Observer to the International Integrated Reporting Council.

 Previously, Ms. Seidman was an auditor with Arthur Young & Co., a Vice President of Accounting Policy with J.P.
 Morgan & Co., and a member of the FASB staff, serving first as an Industry Fellow, and later as the Assistant Director of Technical Activities.
 Immediately prior to joining the FASB, Ms. Seidman founded and managed a financial reporting consulting firm, serving corporations, accounting firms, and law firms.